Thanks for your interest in writing on the Blu Mint Digital Blog!

 - No affiliate links.
 If we find an affiliate link in your post, we will not publish your blog post.

-- No external links to alcohol, tobacco, firearms, pornography, payday loan website or any other “shady” business practice.
+- No external links to alcohol, tobacco, firearms, pornography, cryptocurrency, payday loan website or any other “shady” business practice.
 If we don’t like the link, the copy and link will be removed.
 No exceptions.

 - If we see an obvious attempt to location anchor text your post will be removed and binned.